Pop Culture Madness!

 - Sara Lee

-Apollo 16 pilot Charles Duke left a plastic-encased photo portrait of his family on the surface of the moon with the message "This is the family of Astronaut Duke from Planet Earth.
-Landed on the Moon, April 1972."
+Apollo 16 pilot Charles Duke left a plastic-encased photo portrait of his family on the moon’s surface with the message, “This is the family of Astronaut Duke from Planet Earth.
+Landed on the Moon, April 1972.”

-The last person on the moon was Eugene Cernan as Commander of Apollo 17 in December 1972, the final Apollo lunar landing.
-His final words on the moon were, "We leave as we came and, God willing, as we shall return, with peace and hope for all mankind.
-Godspeed the crew of Apollo 17."
+The last person on the moon was Eugene Cernan, Commander of Apollo 17, in December 1972, the final Apollo lunar landing.
+His final words on the moon were, “We leave as we came and, God willing, as we shall return, with peace and hope for all mankind.
+Godspeed the crew of Apollo 17.”

 1972 Pop Culture History